Toddler Science: Plants Absorb Water from their Roots

 Go to the library or a bookstore and find a book on plants.

-Plants absorb water through their roots through a process called osmosis.
+Plants absorb water through their roots through a process called transpiration.
 The water travels up tubes in the stems to all parts of the plants,

 and is used during photosynthesis to make food for the plant.